kobusjoubert/kobusjoubert.github.io/_posts/2022-08-08-find-not-find-by-id.md

 {% endhighlight %}
 </div>

-This way an `ActiveRecord::RecordNotFound` exception will be raised instead of returning `nil`. when the record does not exist.
+This way, an `ActiveRecord::RecordNotFound` exception will be raised instead of returning `nil` when the record does not exist.

-It is not that useful when displaying a page to the user with no content about the note.
-Instead we want to let the user know that the resource being requested does not actually exist.
+It is not that useful displaying a page to a user with no content about the note.
+Instead, we want to let the user know that the requested resource does not exist.

-When raising an exception, handle it in the same controller, or the parent controller if the logic will be the same for other controllers.
+When raising an exception, handle it in the current controller or the parent controller if the logic will be the same for other controllers.

 <div class='green'>
 {% highlight ruby %}